 Penalties for Employers

-The analysis of whether an employee is non-exempt (entitled to OT) is almost exclusively based on the duties the employee performs.
-If you have any questions about whether you may be a salaried employee, talk to an attorney focusing on employment law for a consultation about whether you are owed significant overtime wages by your current or former employer.
-The statue of limitations for unpaid wages is four years (when coupled with an unfair business practices claim) so employees and former employees can recover unpaid wages that were due up to four years prior to filing a claim.
+If you have any questions about whether you may be entitled to overtime, talk to an experienced employment lawyer.
+The statue of limitations for unpaid wages is up to four years (when coupled with an unfair business practices claim), so employees and former employees can recover unpaid wages that were due up to four years prior to filing a claim.